Former Catholic Priest Says Pennsylvania Bishop Ignored His Reports Of Abuse

 "I think Bishop Persico is styling himself as somehow transparent or outside of the norm of the other bishops in the state of Pennsylvania or in the country," he says.
 "But I can say that when I told him about Father Martin, he did not enact the investigatory protocols of the Dallas charter."

-Faluszczak says he developed an alcohol addiction due to the abuse he suffered as a child, and in 2014, he was charged with driving under the influence.
+Faluszczak says he developed an alcohol addiction because of the abuse he suffered as a child, and in 2014, he was charged with driving under the influence.
 He left the priesthood shortly after.
-He says it's likely Persico questioned his credibility because of his drinking problem.
+He says it is likely Persico questioned his credibility because of his drinking problem.

 The grand jury report also paints a picture of a Catholic Church replete with priests who were abusers themselves or were willing to watch and condone the abuse.
 Faluszczak says that description rings true in his experience.
 He says the secrecy is connected to the myth that priests are true to their official vows of celibacy.

 Many experts, including A.W.
-Richard Sipe, who studied clergy sex abuse and treated abuser priests, estimate that at any given time, no more than 50 percent of Roman Catholic clergy are actually celibate.
+Richard Sipe, a researcher and psychotherapist who studied clergy sex abuse and treated abuser priests, estimate that at any given time, no more than 50 percent of Roman Catholic clergy are actually celibate.

-So when a priest discovers evidence of abuse by a fellow priest, Faluszczak says they often won't report it for fear their own indiscretion, albeit not criminal, will be revealed.
+So when a priest discovers evidence of abuse by a fellow priest, Faluszczak says, he often won't report it for fear his own indiscretion, albeit not criminal, will be revealed.

 "People have a right to express themselves sexually and to be in relationships, and those are normal human needs," he says.
 "But under the auspices of a promise of celibacy, it becomes a secret that the bishops also have to maintain and a secret that gives cover to the criminal behavior of some of these priests."